-Being involved in an industrial accident or accident at work can be a distressing experience.
-It can leave you worrying about your health, livelihood, and long-term quality of life.
+Being involved in an industrial accident or accident at work can be distressing.
+It can leave you worrying about your health, livelihood, and quality of life.
 But you are not alone.
 Between 2020 and 2021, almost 500,000 people suffered an injury in the workplace.

 - Construction – involving heavy materials, equipment and possible exposure to asbestos.